Horizon-Simulations/HS-B787-Cockpit-Textures/README.md

 # License

 This work is licensed under a
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-nd].
+[Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License][cc-by-nc-nd].

 **You are free to:**
 - **Share** — copy and redistribute the material in any medium or format